 Lastly, in case of a fire, your investment can go up in flames in just a matter of hours.
 And most insurance companies won’t cover damages resulting from negligence.

 Clogged grease traps may seem like minor issues that you can afford to ignore, but they can actually cost you a lot in the long run.

 That’s why it’s always recommended to keep your grease traps clean and maintained at all times.

 What to do to Prevent Grease Trap Clogging

-The best and only way to prevent grease trap problems is to exercise proper preventive maintenance measures.
+The best and only way to prevent grease trap problems is to exercise proper preventive maintenance measures and effective cleaning methods.